Paul L. Edmiston: Education

 Edmiston received a B.S. from Pepperdine University in 1993 and his Ph.D. from University of Arizona in 1997.
 Since that time, Edmiston has taught and researched at the College of Wooster and published and co-published over 25 articles.

 Discovery of Osorb

 Edmiston is known for his discovery of Osorb.
 His work is specialized in the study and engineering of nanotechnology.
 During tests with his students, an undergraduate by the name of Colleen Burkett noted a very unusual characteristic in the particular glass she was using.
 This glass, later trademarked Osorb, swelled to absorb acetone added to the substance drop-wise.
 After Burkett showed Edmiston the reaction, Osorb became the focus of his studies.

 Awards and recognition

-Edmiston and his work have recently been recognized by a range of well-known media sources including, Chronicle of Higher Education, The Wooster Daily Record, Crain Communications, and local news stations.
+Edmiston and his work have been recognized by the Chronicle of Higher Education, The Wooster Daily Record, Crain Communications, and local news stations.

 With his work, his company has been awarded over seven grants and loans: